 Clearly, these three books have not at all exhausted the subject.
 Continuing this search for effective political art I am currently exploring the work of two other artists, from the same angle.
 One is Polish artist Agnieszka Kalinowska.
 I first encountered her work when we were in Lodz for the installation of our first Madame B exhibition.
 I was asked to give a lecture at the Muzeum Sztuki.
 During my search of the museum’s holdings I found Kalinowska’s video Silencer from 2013.
 Watching it I realized how profoundly political a video can be without addressing anything specifically political at all.
 It stages estrangement, the just-not-fitting-in of young people who are out of place in the chic restaurant where they meet up.
 From that moment of discovery on, I have been looking more into her work, much of which addresses issues of migrations and refuge.
 This recent sculpture is a good example.

 The other artist on whose work I plan to write a book is Indian artist Nalini Malani.
 I had encountered her shadow play work at the Centre Pompidou, in the exhibition Paris-Delhi-Bombay in 2011.
 Images like shadows, projected on semi-translucent cylinders that turn, so that the shadows end up enlarged on the walls, and moving.
-The result is an extremely powerful deployment of the idea of the (multiply) moving imahe - past, resent and perhaps future.
+The result is an extremely powerful deployment of the idea of the (multiply) moving image - past, present and future.
 When I met the artist later and conveyed my enthusiasm for the shadow plays, the idea began to take shape.
 I told her these works needed a book, an in-depth study that no exhibition catalogue can really be.
 The still below is from the shadow play Remembering Mad Meg.